kualta/site/posts/singularity-tomorrow.md

 By placing too much emphasis on predictions, we risk stifling creativity, innovation, and our ability to adapt to changing circumstances.

-## Conclusion
-State less predictions, make more bets, and harness agency.
-Overcoming biases starts with destroying your ego.
-My unwavering optimism, often bordering on the absurd, compels me to challenge conventional wisdom.
+Shall we state less predictions, make more bets, and harness agency?
+And if so, overcoming biases starts should start with destroying your ego.

-When somebody laments, "It will take us years to reach the next frontier!", You must boldly predict, "Singularity tomorrow!
+When somebody complains, "It will take us years to reach the next frontier!", You must boldly predict: "Singularity tomorrow!
 Dyson sphere by friday!"